clebert/cybernaut/README.md

 npm install --save-dev cybernaut
 ```

-If the default configuration is used, Chrome and a matching version of [`chromedriver`][11] must also be installed:
+If the default configuration is used, Chrome and a matching version of [`chromedriver`][node-chromedriver] must also be installed:

 ```sh
 npm install --save-dev chromedriver